Columbus and Surrounding Areas

 Let us introduce you to the amazing hospice veterinarians in your area.

-I graduated from The Ohio State University College of Veterinary Medicine in 2012 and started my career in small animal general practice.
-As my career developed I found the most wonderful part of my job was connecting with the entire family in my exam room.
-Helping owners understand the different ailments their pets are facing and what we, as a team, can do to make life better or more comfortable is the very best part of my job.
+I graduated from The Ohio State University College of Veterinary Medicine and started my career in small animal general practice with a love for surgery, dentistry, dermatology, and furry gray faces.
+As my career developed, I found I loved connecting with the entire family in my exam room.
+Helping owners understand the different ailments their pets are facing and what we, as a team, can do to make life better or more comfortable is the very best part of my job as a veterinarian.
 I never want a client to feel overwhelmed, confused, rushed, or pressured.
 It is important that they understand all the factors at hand and make informed choices for their loved one.

-Immediately after graduating veterinary school, my personal dog Zoey, of 15 years, became very ill overnight.
-By morning I knew it was time for us to part.
-She was my very first euthanasia as a doctor and I will be forever grateful to her for that gift.
+Immediately after graduating veterinary school, my personal dog of 15 years, Zoey, became very ill overnight.
+By morning, I knew it was time for us to part.
+She was my first euthanasia as a veterinarian and I will be forever grateful to her for that gift.
 Right there in the comfort of our home, we laid nose to nose and said goodbye peacefully.
+No difficult car ride.
+No scary vet visit.
+It was eye-opening.

 I grew up right here in Columbus, Ohio, knowing from a young age that I wanted to work with animals for the rest of my life.
 Following this dream, I began my veterinary education at The Ohio State University College of Veterinary Medicine.
 The loss of my first dog Matilda inspired me to pursue further education and training in animal behavior and handling.
 As I honed my skills in this area, I quickly developed a passion for animal behavior and communication, and became certified in Fear Free vet care and Low Stress Handling.